|

 ![]() |

-By isolating the coefficients of and
+By isolating the coefficients of

 These equations define the Lie algebra of the Poincaré group.